517th Airlift Squadron: Airlift operations

-It was activated but unmanned from 1947–1948.
+It was activated but unmanned from 1947 to 1948.
 When reactivated again in the 1960 it resupplied Distant Early Warning Line sites in Northern Canada and radar sites in Greenland.
-Parts of the squadron deployed to South Vietnam from 1967-1968 to provide tactical airlift.
+Parts of the squadron deployed to South Vietnam from 1967–1968 to provide tactical airlift.
 It provided intratheater airlift within Alaska including support to forward operating bases, airland/airdrop of troops, equipment and supplies, and Search and rescue as required.
 It provided Lockheed C-130 Hercules crews for Pacific airlift to the Middle East for Operation Desert Shield, from August to November 1990.

 Redesignated the 517th Airlift Squadron on 1 Apr 1992, it has provided worldwide combat airdrop, tactical air/land, operational support airlift, airlift for theater deployed forces and resupply of remote Alaskan long-range radar sites in support of Pacific Air Forces.
 It has provided continuous rotational airlift and airdrop support in Afghanistan and Iraq since 2004.
 The 517th, flying C-130H1s, was among first United States units to participate in relief efforts following the 2004 Asian tsunami that occurred on 26 December 2004.